Student Health Services

 Tips for Feeling Better

-Remember, stay home if you feel sick to help prevent the spread of illness.
+Remember, stay home and away from others if you feel sick to help prevent the spread of illness.
 Self-care practices may help you start feeling better.

 Cover Your Cough